• Write a Review

 Daytime: Dress is casual, with people sporting everything from jeans and T-shirts to bathing suits and flip-flops.

-Evening: In the evenings it's dressier, but more smart casual than formal, except for the two "elegant" (not formal) nights per cruise.
+Evening: In the evenings it's dressier, but more smart casual than formal.
 Jackets for men (tie optional) and dresses or pantsuits for women are appropriate, but the code isn't enforced.
-Suits, tuxes and ball gowns are not necessary, but many passengers do wear them, particularly on "Meet the Captain" night.
+You may wonder if this means that MSC Seaside doesn’t have any formal nights.
+The answer is there are nights where passengers are suggested to dress smarter, but the dress code is elegant rather than formal.
+However, while suits, tuxes and ball gowns are not necessary, many passengers do wear them, particularly on "Meet the Captain" night.

 Not permitted: T-shirts and shorts are not allowed in the ships' public areas in the evenings.
 No swimwear is allowed in main dining rooms.
 Jeans are not allowed in the dining room on elegant nights.